-I hear casual racism so often in Israel, it’s always given with a shrug, What can you do?
+I hear casual racism so often in Israel, it isn’t said angrily, but wearily, it’s always given with a shrug, What can you do?
 It’s how people are, they hate us, we hate back.

 I, hopelessly, trying to lighten the room, but, actually, it’s only me and the East coast Americans, Josh, Megan and Saarit, that don’t nod and say yes.
 Everyone else thinks a little bit of racism is normal.
 I say, There was that song from Avenue Q, Everyone’s a Little Bit Racist, but it’s best if I don’t try to sing it.